Each Elastic Path Commerce environment requires a dedicated ActiveMQ service.

 The network CIDR allowed to access the ActiveMQ admin console.

 The tag of the ActiveMQ Docker image to be deployed.

-The name of the AKS cluster to deploy the ActiveMQ container into.
+The name of the Kubernetes cluster to deploy the ActiveMQ container into.

 domainName that was originally set in the